SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Experiment

 \subsubsection{Quantitative Comparison}

-Table~\ref{tab:performance_comparison} reports the mean and the standard deviation of the performance on the 9 testing sets.
-Our method has substantially greater segmentation performance in all metrics.
-In the testing phase, the proposed \methodname has the smallest model memory among all methods and competitive FLOPs and MACC as other methods.
-Thus, this further implies that the performance gain arises from the proposed MAIN, the data augmentation approach, and site-invariant learning, rather than other factors, such as network architecture and model size.
-The results also demonstrate that our framework ensures generalized performance without the extra GPU and other computational costs compared to its baseline U-net.
-We note that the preprocessing time should be considered in clinical applications.
-Since the preprocessing has been done in the released dataset, the inference time presented in Table~\ref{tab:performance_comparison} only includes the network processing part, which is fair for all compared methods.
-Our proposed method is robustly effective in stroke lesion segmentation on unseen sites and is more applicable to medical clinical practice.
-In summary, Table~\ref{tab:performance_comparison} shows the superiority of our framework over recently published methods in terms of quantitative metrics.
+Table~\ref{tab:performance_comparison} reports the mean and the standard deviation of the performance on the 9 testing sets, which demonstrates that our method has better segmentation performance in all metrics.
+In the testing phase, the proposed \methodname has competitive model memory, FLOPs, and MACC as other methods.
+In other words, our framework ensures generalized performance without the extra GPU and other computational costs compared to its baseline U-net.
+For instance, RAM-DSIR~\cite{zhou2022generalizable} is a recently proposed image-level and feature-level generalization learning method.
+Domain-specific batch normalization (DSBN) layers, a component of RAM-DSIR, are suitable for the situation where one patient is only corresponding to one slice.
+For the ATLAS dataset, one patient involves multiple brain slices of different positions, which is unfriendly to DSBN layers without the corresponding brain masks.

+We note that the preprocessing time should be considered in clinical applications, yet the preprocessing has been done in the released dataset.
+The inference time in Table~\ref{tab:performance_comparison} only refers to the network processing, which is fair for all compared methods.
+We also adopt Wilcoxon test~\cite{conover1999practical} to confirm the statistical significance.
+Therefore, Table~\ref{tab:performance_comparison} shows the superiority of our framework over recently published methods in terms of quantitative metrics.